marrold/docker-bind-for-dns64/README.md

 ## Caveats

 - There's currently no validation to ensure that environment variables are included and correct.
 This can result in a broken named.conf and BIND will refuse to start.
+- Bind runs as root, with host networking and privileged=true.
+This is bad practice, but is required to listen on privileged ports.
 - I've not tested this in a high load, production type environment

 ## Usage